AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 1. Select option 8 (Edit Voucher Pay Date) from the Accounts Payable screen.
 The Invoice Pay Date Maintenance Prompt Screen screen appears.

 2. Enter the number of the desired voucher for the Voucher Number (7,n) field.

 3. Enter R for the Voucher Type (2,a) field.

 4. Press <Enter>.
 The Invoice Pay Date Maintenance screen appears, unless one of the following messages is displayed:
    - Voucher has not been posted.
 Refer to Editing An Invoice Batch for information about changing the pay date, due date and payment type of an invoice before it is posted.
    - Voucher Already Paid.
 Refer to Working With Invoice Voucher Inquiry for information about displaying the payment details of vendor invoices.

-1. To change the voucher’s due date, enter the desired date for the Due Date (6,n) field.
+5. To change the voucher’s due date, enter the desired date for the Due Date (6,n) field.

-1. To change the voucher’s pay date, enter the desired date for the Pay Date (6,n) field.
+6. To change the voucher’s pay date, enter the desired date for the Pay Date (6,n) field.

-1. To change the voucher’s payment type, enter one of the following values for the Payment Type (1,a) field:
+7. To change the voucher’s payment type, enter one of the following values for the Payment Type (1,a) field:
    - P - designates that the Auto Payment Selection application will be used to process the payment of the invoice with a system-generated check.
    - M - designates that the Process Manual Payments application will be used to process the payment of the invoice with a manually-written check.
    - E - designates that the Process EFT Payments application will be used to process the payment of the invoice with an electronic funds transfer.

-1. Press <Enter> when data entry is complete.
+8. Press <Enter> when data entry is complete.

-2. Press <Enter> when prompted to confirm.
+9. Press <Enter> when prompted to confirm.
 The Invoice Pay Date Maintenance Prompt Screen screen appears with the Record changed message.

-1. If necessary, users can repeat the previous instructions to continue editing vouchers, or press <F3> (Exit).
+10. If necessary, users can repeat the previous instructions to continue editing vouchers, or press <F3> (Exit).
 The Accounts Payable screen appears.

 ### Editing A Payment Batch

+The instructions which follow describe using the Auto Payment Selection application to delete an unaccepted payment batch, and to add a voucher to a payment batch.
+Refer to the following sections for additional information about making changes:
+- [Adding A Payment Batch](#adding-a-payment-batch) - users can delete a voucher from a payment batch, change payment amounts, and override system-generated discounts prior to accepting payment batches.
+    >Note: When a voucher is deleted from a batch, its corresponding vendor invoice is not deleted from the A/P system.
+- [Editing A Voucher](#editing-a-voucher) - users can change a voucher’s pay date, due date and payment type after its corresponding invoice is posted.
+- [Deleting A Payment Batch](#deleting-an-accepted-payment-batch) - users can delete an entire payment batch after it is accepted.

+1. Select option 4 (Auto Payment Selection) from the Accounts Payable screen.
+The Auto Payment Selection (Enter) screen appears.

+2. Press <F8> (Select batch).
+The Batch Selection screen appears with a list of previously created payment batches that have not yet been accepted for payment processing.

+3. During the course of editing payment batches, the following fields can be used to locate the desired batch:
+   - Batch - enter a batch number and press <Enter> to redisplay the list beginning with the designated batch.
+   - Sel.dt - enter a selection date and press <Enter> to limit the list to batches added with a specific selection date.
+   - Vendor - enter a vendor code and press <Enter> to limit the list to batches added with a specific vendor’s vouchers.
+   - Bank - enter a bank code and press <Enter> to limit the list to batches designated for processing through the specified bank.
+   - Created by - enter a username and press <Enter> to limit the list to batches added by the specified user.
+   - Workstation - enter a job (or terminal) name and press <Enter> to limit the list to batches created by the specified job or at the specified terminal.
+   - Date - enter a date and press <Enter> to limit the list to batches added on the specified date.

+4. To delete an entire payment batch, locate the desired batch (use <Page Down> if necessary) and enter 4 (Delete) in the selection column next to its batch number.
+Press <Enter>.
+The screen’s list is redisplayed without the deleted batch.

+5. To print a detailed report of the vouchers of a batch (see below), enter P (Print Batch) in the selection column next to the batch number of the desired batch, and press <Enter>.

+6. To add a voucher to an existing payment batch, enter 1 (Select) in the selection column next to the batch number of the desired batch.

+    Press <Enter>.
+The Auto Payment Selection screen appears with the batch number of the desired payment batch.

+    Press <Enter>.
+The A/P Payment Selection screen appears with the vouchers previously added to the batch.

+    Press <F6> (Add invoice).
+The A/P Invoice Selection screen appears with a list of all the existing vouchers with payment types of P (payment by system-generated check) and E (EFT payments).
+Refer to Editing A Voucher for information about changing a voucher’s payment type.

+    During the course of adding vouchers to a payment batch, the following fields can be used to locate the desired voucher:
+   - Voucher - enter a voucher number and press <Enter> to redisplay the list beginning with the designated voucher.
+   - Vendor - enter a vendor code and press <Enter> to limit the list to vouchers of a specific vendor.
+   - Vendor Name - enter a vendor’s name and press <Enter> to limit the list to vouchers of a specific vendor.

+    The F6 (Add invoice) function key is used for a variety of reasons including:
+     - To add an additional voucher needed to print a check stub containing more than one line of text.
+Refer to Printing Multiple Reference Lines for additional information.
+     - To apply a credit memo to an invoice by including the vouchers of both in the same payment batch, as illustrated below.
+Refer to Adding A Credit Memo for additional information.
+Refer to Working With Accounts Payable Reports for information about printing an open credits report.

+    Locate the desired voucher, and enter 1 (Select) in the selection column next to its voucher number.

+ Press <Enter>.
+The Voucher number # already exists in batch # message appears if the designated voucher was previously included in an existing payment batch.

+The Vendor # is not allowed payments message appears if N (no) is entered for the Allow payments field of the vendor’s record.
+ If necessary, continue adding vouchers to the payment batch, or press <F3> (Exit).
+The A/P Payment Selection screen appears.
+ If the vouchers of a credit memo and the corresponding invoice (see voucher number 2000169 and 2000175 above) are included in the same payment batch, and PD is entered for the A/P Check Date field of the A/P Options, the credit memo cannot be applied to the invoice when checks are printed unless the vouchers of both have the same pay date.
+This is not necessary if BP is entered for the A/P Check Date field.
+Refer to Working With A/P Options for information about the A/P Check Date field.
+1. To save the payment batch without accepting it for payment processing, press
+<F3> (Exit).
+The Auto Payment Selection (Enter) screen appears.
+1. Press <F3> (Exit).
+The Accounts Payable screen appears.

 #### A/P Payment Edit List

+This is a print file

 ### Accepting A Payment Batch